syncdstudy/syncdstudy.github.io/index.md

 - The *My Courses* section allow users to add or remove courses.
 For adding a course, they'll be asked whether they want to be a *sensei*, *grasshopper*, or both.
 - The *My Profile* section allow users to store and upate their personal information and preferences (e.g. year, social links).
-- The *Gamification* section may include a leaderboard (public to all users), the user's stats section displaying their points and current level, and a monthly prize to reward active participation.
+- The *Gamification* section displays the community leaderboard and important announcements from administrators, allowing users to track their standing in the community.
+Users can also view their personal points directly on their profile page.
 - Within the *Calendar* page, users can create a new session by entering details (e.g., subject name (what they need help on), course, time, date, preferred location (in-person or online), scheduling option ("plan ahead" or "right now!")).
 If a session already exists, users can click on the existing session and can edit it by updating time, location, or other meeting details.

 **Mock-up User Page**